Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    Note that this static setting is not well-suited to a variable input, like when you change the bitrate on an encoder.
-Each time the input bitrate is configured on the encoder, MAX_BW must also be reconfigured.
+Each time the input bitrate is configured on the encoder, MAX_BW should also be reconfigured.

 2. INPUTBW_SET mode: Set the SRT sender's input rate (INPUT_BW) and overhead (OVERHEAD).